KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free_mobile.md

 **Author:** offthegridmorty

 **Description:** This is a neat mod by Morty which gives the player the ability to summon Mandalorian reinforcements to support them after a certain point in the story, where it makes sense for them to gain access to this support.
-However normally this would be too overpowered and kind of out-of-place.
-Morty has however graciously made an install option specifically for use in the mod builds which only adds the Mandalorian support squads to a very narrow and specific sequence lategame, where it makes sense for them to be present and available to come assist the player.
+Normally this would be too overpowered and kind of out-of-place, but Morty has however graciously made an install option specifically for use in the mod builds which only adds the Mandalorian support squads to a very narrow and specific sequence lategame, where it makes sense for them to be present and available to come assist the player.

 **Category & Tier:** Mechanics Change & Immersion / 3 - Suggested